 Your pediatric dentist will alert you to signs of tooth decay or cavities during your baby’s first visit.
 At home, you can look for brown or white spotting close to the gum line or on the front teeth.
 To prevent your baby from developing tooth decay, be sure never to put your baby to bed with a bottle.
 Also, do not give your baby juice, unless he or she is over six months of age and it is with a meal.

 Ease teething discomfort.

 There are numerous teething aids available on the market.
 A clean and cool teething ring can ease some of the teething pain that your baby may experience.
 Rubbing your baby’s gums with your finger can also relieve teething pain.
-Ask your pediatric dentist to recommend a topical pain reliever that can be applied to uncomfortable gums.
+Ask your pediatric dentist to recommend a topical pain reliever that can be applied to uncomfortable gums and teeth.

 Get your baby’s dental health off to a great start by making an appointment with one of our children’s dentists near Austin, TX.
 Call Austin Dental Specialty Group at (512) 961-3553 to discuss your pediatric dentistry needs with one of our friendly team members.

 Visit our homepage to find out more about Austin Endodontics Experts